dotfiles/dotfiles.github.com/content/index.md

 using plugins and themes in your Zsh configuration.
 It will automatically clone the repositories containing the plugins you're using, and supports using [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) plugins and themes.
 * [antigen-hs](https://github.com/Tarrasch/antigen-hs) is an antigen-inspired zsh plugin manager that tries to do work statically and only on manual invocation, minimizing the zsh startup time.
-Antigen-hs is much more minimalistic and convention over configuration than antigen.
+Antigen-hs is much more minimalistic and emphsizes convention over configuration more strongly than antigen.
 * [dotzsh](https://github.com/dotphiles/dotzsh) dotzsh strives to be platform and version independent, some functionality may be lost when running under older versions of zsh, but it should degrade cleanly and allow you to use the same